(Redirected from Byung-hyun Kim)

 - Bats Right, Throws Right

 - Height 5' 11", Weight 177 lb.

-Byung-Hyun Kim has had something of a star-crossed career.
+Byung-Hyun Kim had something of a star-crossed career.
 He began with great promise with the Arizona Diamondbacks and anchored their bullpen on their drive to the 2001 World Series title.
-During the series Kim gave up crushing home runs in games four and five in New York.
+But during the series Kim gave up crushing home runs in Games 4 and 5 in New York.

-Kim was on South Korea in the 1995 World Junior Championship, going 1-0 with a 0.00 ERA in 3 games.
+Kim was on the South Korean team in the 1995 World Junior Championship, going 1-0 with a 0.00 ERA in 3 games.
 He struck out 13 in 10 innings.
 South Korea failed to repeat its Gold Medal performance of 1994, though.